FAQ Cups

 You should discuss the use of the cup with your doctor if:

-- you’ve never had sexual intercourse and you’re concerned about maintaining your hymen
+- you have never had sexual intercourse and are concerned about maintaining your hymen

 When to STOP using a menstrual cup?

-Don’t use a menstrual cup if you may feel fever or nausea related to its usage.
-Remove it immediately if you have any doubts that it can cause any reaction.
+Do not use the menstrual cup if you experience fever or nausea associated with its use.
+Remove it immediately if you suspect it may cause a reaction.

 Can I use a menstrual cup while swimming?